 I already wrote about BJJ archeology (a term coined by Matt Thornton) and how it is integral in helping you grow your game.
 It usually strikes people around purple/brown belt, when they think more about experimenting and understanding as opposed to copying stuff they see.
 While modern BJJ does involve a lot of information in video format, there’s still the issue of all those moves being too “fresh” to really know if they’ll work or not.

-ON the opposite side of the spectrum are the old school moves, which is exactly what anyone doing digging should focus on.
+On the opposite side of the spectrum are the old school moves, which is exactly what anyone doing digging should focus on.
 It may be old BJJ stuff or even Judo/Sambo/Wrestling things that you end up recycling to make your modern BJJ game better.
 It is the same method employed by many world-class coaches that have changed the landscape of BJJ.
 Danaher and his leg lock system is the most obvious example.

 Looking into old school stuff will give you the chance to introduce something different and unexpected to your modern game.
-For example, there are plenty of back takes against the turtle position nowadays, or even ways to break the turtle straight into leg locks.
+For example, there is plenty of back takes against the turtle position nowadays, or even ways to break the turtle straight into leg locks.
 However, people are rarely using nelsons or chicken wings to break the turtle down, and they’re moves borrowed from wrestling that have been proven to work in those particular circumstances for decades, if not longer.
 With a very unorthodox turtle based defense system emerging in Jiu-Jitsu, turning back to recycle some of these moves might just prove to be the only way to beat the turtle.

 What Should You Focus On?

 Finally, let’s get to the nitty-gritty of old school moves that can improve your modern BJJ game.
 The Darce choke is a great example, to begin with.
 Many people nowadays use the choke, mostly looking to utilize it from the front headlock position.
 However, as other wised up to it, it became difficult to set the choke up.
 People are now defending it quite early.
-However, it is extremely rare that I see someone transitioning into the Peruvian necktie form the same position, for example.
+However, it is extremely rare that I see someone transitioning into the Peruvian necktie from the same position, for example.

 When it comes to positional play, the closed guard is making a comeback, and for a good reason – it plugs a hole left by too much nonsense that comes in the form of open guards that are based on lapels and Berimbolos.
 Looking into some old school pointers like controlling with your knees instead of the feet, and looking to always have grips on both wrists are great ways of surprising people with something simple, but extremely effective.

 The same holds true for standing.
 In modern BJJ, we see too many attempts at fancy enters and even fancier takedowns, sometimes blended with guard pulls and leg lock rolls that it is impossible to know what is going on.
 Their percentage of success, though, compared to a solid single or double leg is quite low.
-Why not explore some alternative ways of getting to the proven moves, like using Russian ties, duck unders and arm drags, starting form upper body ties, for example?
+Why not explore some alternative ways of getting to the proven moves, like using Russian ties, duck unders and arm drags, starting from upper body ties, for example?
 They’re extremely effective but have been forgotten somewhere along the away in favor of useless collar and sleeve grips and the likes.

 Modern BJJ is whatever is popular in the BJJ world at the moment.
 It may work, for a while, simply because people have no idea what’s happening., However, once counters start popping up, you’ll most likely look to discard that latest new move.
 But wait!
 Why not try and combine it with an old school BJJ move that might just make your modern BJJ game extremely effective, and take you to the next level?